FAQ

 At CCMC, our purpose is to create experiences that connect people in the neighborhoods where they live and offices where we work.
 This means putting service first, encouraging engagement and infusing life with fun!
 No wonder communities across the country have trusted us to transform households into homes, and turn neighbors into friends.
 No matter where you live, or how much money you make, you should havethe chance to live in a place that feels like home.

-chevron_rightWhat is the homeowners association management responsible for?
+chevron_rightWhat is the Board of Directors responsible for?

-- Maintaining the financial records of the association
+- Prepare/approve the annual budget for the association

 - Processing architectural modification requests, if applicable